Liquidity and Pools

 Basic Mechanics

-- Depositing Funds: Liquidity providers (LPs) deposit equal values of two tokens into a pool
+- LPs deposit equal values of two tokens into a pool

-- Creating a Market: These funds create a market where others can trade between the two tokens
+- Those deposits create a market others can trade against

-- Withdrawal: LPs can withdraw their share of the pool plus earned fees at any time
+- LPs can withdraw their share plus earned fees anytime

-The classic formula used by many AMMs is x * y = k
+The classic formula used by many AMMs is x * y = k, where:

 How Concentrated Liquidity Works